MicahElliott/mrswlf/README.md

 This makes for something of a secondary left-hand "home row" in `wlcdk`.
 Those co-occur well together to minimize travel.
 And then the left-top row has minimal work to do, similar to right-bottom.
 That makes for an interesting asymmetry (high right, low left), but I don't see it causing problems.
+This is Colemak's fault for putting `c` and `d` on bottom, and it's hard to change.

 Another advantage of `wl` on bottom is that `rl` is an easy downward alt (ring-over-middle), whereas the opposite is clumsier (ring and pinky without